d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: It is well known that regular physical activity (PA) limits the development and progression of chronic diseases and disabling conditions.
 However, time spent in sedentary behaviour (SB) has increased substantially over the last three decades and increases with age.
 The project will explore health behaviour change from a behavioural science perspective using the ‘person-based approach’ and will develop appropriate personalised behaviour change techniques (BCTs) integrated into VR systems to effectively reduce sedentary behaviour in older adults at home.

-Student Name: Darragh Higgins
+Student Name: Darragh Higgins (passed viva, 2024)

 Title: VRFaces: Next-generation performance capture for digital humans in immersive VR